 Key result 2: Conduct structured one-on-one feedback sessions with 90% of employees in each department.

-Key result 3: Review and enhance compensation and benefits package to reach +20% market average.
+Key result 3: Review and enhance compensation, benefits package, and annual incentive plans to reach +20% market average.

 Key result 4: Implement four quality-of-life improvement initiatives.